 And generally, we are good at it.
-We know which language forms they should study first, which vocabulary items they should focus on, etc. But what about studying in general?
-Zooming in and Zooming out.
+We know which language forms they should study first, which vocabulary items they should focus on, etc. Zooming in and Zooming out.
 A while back I saw a pretty impressive video on youtube and since then the images from it keep filling my head.

 Chatting online or texting via SMS, WATSAPP, etc. has become part and parcel of our daily life, the verb and noun ‘chat’ alluding to the fact that although we are writing we are in fact ‘talking’ to someone.
 Just like in a face-to-face conversation when chatting online we have to respond to our interlocutor in real time if we want to ‘stay’ in the conversation and, most importantly, if we want to keep him or her engaged.

 As educators, we constantly strive to prepare our students for the ‘real world’ that exists around them.
-We teach them how to read, write, and calculate.
 IATEFL-Hungary blog.
 Watch our Budapest Online 2015 recorded sessions below Budapest Online 2015 livestreamed sessions 11.30-12.15 Uwe Pohl and Margit SzesztayTeaching English with the three CsDownload session slides Watch recorded session here In this workshop we will explore how teachers can bring creative, critical and compassionate thinking into their language classrooms.